 Whether you buy one band or the complete set, these are cost-effective, middle-of-the-line options.
 They’re made of layered elastic latex, which is stronger and more durable than tubular-shaped resistance bands.

 Unlike other pull-up bands, the resistance level is printed on the REP Fitness Resistance Bands.
-As mentioned above, I don’t mind having bands without the resistance level printed on them.
-But it’s a nice feature of the REP Fitness bands for anyone who wants to know the exact poundage they’re using.
+This is a nice feature for anyone who wants to know the exact poundage they’re using.

 4. Rogue Monster Bands – Best for Commercial Gyms